TheOSDevLab/Bare-Metal-Assembly/notes/04_assembler_directives/db.md

 ## Overview

 `DB` is short for **Define Byte**.
-This instruction, along with its variants, allow you to embed bytes, words, and other sized values directly into your program's binary output.
+This directive, along with its variants, allow you to embed bytes, words, and other sized values directly into your program's binary output.

 These directives are used to: